 Shadow Count recruits “decoys” to be planted in street and subway locations throughout New York City.
 Whether or not the decoys are found by the HOPE volunteers helps determine the accuracy of the count.
 This information is used in planning, resource allocation, and in measuring the performance of programs that aim to end homelessness.

 Q: When is the count?

-A: The count takes place overnight from Monday, January 23rd into Tuesday, January 24th.
+A: The count takes place overnight from Monday, January 22nd into Tuesday, January 23rd.
 Official count hours are 12am – 4am.
-Decoys are to check in at their staging location by 10pm on January 23rd.
+Decoys are to check in at their staging locations by 10pm on January 22nd.

 Q: If I have been a decoy before, do I need to go to another decoy training this year?

 A: Yes, all decoys are required to attend one training every year they participate.